Foods to avoid with braces

-Corn on the cob, meat on the bone, corn dogs, apples, carrots, bagels, etc., should be cut into the bite size pieces before eating.
+Corn on the cob, meat and chicken on the bone, corn dogs, apples, carrots, bagels, etc., should be cut into the bite size pieces before eating.

-Chewing on straws or biting fingernails can cause damage as well, and avoid Beef jerky, Slim Jims and Bubble gum (you may chew sugarless gum that is designed not to stick to dental work).
+Chewing on straws or biting fingernails can cause damage as well, and avoid Beef jerky, Slim Jims and sugary Bubble gum of any kind (you may chew sugar-free gum, it is softer and designed not to stick to or break dental work and/or orthodontic appliances).
 As a patient, you are responsible for carefully examining each part of your appliance and braces everyday to make sure that everything is properly attached to the teeth.
 If you notice something is loose, please call our office as soon as possible, even if you have an appointment scheduled in the near future.

 Soft drinks, including regular and diet soda pop, fruit drinks, sports drinks and energy drinks, weaken tooth enamel, they're extremely ACIDIC!
 They are even harder on teeth with orthodontic “appliances,” such as braces or aligners.
 It is recommended that you avoid soft drinks during your orthodontic treatment so that your teeth stay healthy and strong, and you finish your treatment with a good bite and a healthy, beautiful smile.